Aquatic Crustaceans Caught and Used for Food

 SPCA advocates that crustaceans only be killed after they have been humanely stunned.

 Electrical stunning devices or anaesthetics (such as AQUI-S) can be used to humanely stun and kill crustaceans.
-When used correctly, electrical stunning can humanely kill crustaceans at high enough voltage/concentration or can humanely stun crustaceans at lower voltage/concentration.
+Electrical stunning can humanely kill crustaceans at high enough voltage/concentration or can humanely stun crustaceans at lower voltage/concentration.
 If the animal has only been stunned with an electrical stunning device or anaesthetic, a mechanical method of killing that destroys the crustaceans’ chain of ganglia (their central nervous system), such as splitting, must follow immediately.

 SPCA opposes the use of inhumane methods to stun or kill crustaceans.